Navya-S-Shetty/Smart-Travel-Planner/README.md

 6. Run the application
    Right click TripplannerApplication.java → Run As → Spring Boot App

-7. Open browser
+7. Open the browser
    http://localhost:8080

 ## Notes
-- Maven is used only for build and dependency management.
+- Maven is used for build and dependency management
-- Spring Boot is used to run the application.
+- Spring Boot is used to run the application
-- Database credentials and API keys should be configured locally.
+- Database credentials and API keys must be configured locally

 ## Author
 Navya S Shetty